-Many new runners reach out to me wondering what’s the major difference: Garmin vs Apple Watch?
+Many, many…many runners reach out to me wondering what’s the major difference: Apple Watch vs Garmin?
 They already have an Apple smartwatch and aren’t sure if they need to switch to a whole new GPS watch to track their runs.

 I mean the Apple Watch has GPS, so what’s the deal?

 The truth is there are some pretty big differences between a fitness tracker and a GPS running watch.